 Louisiana is one of the nation's largest producers of cotton, sugar cane, rice, sweet potatoes and pecans.
 The state is also a major producer of soybeans and corn.

-"You Are My Sunshine" by former Louisiana Gov. Jimmie Davis and Charles Mitchell is Louisiana's official state song.
-"Southern Nights" by Allen Toussaint is the state's official cultural song and was inspired by Toussaint's time spent in Terrebonne Parish.
+"You Are My Sunshine" by former Louisiana Gov. Jimmie Davis and Charles Mitchell is Louisiana's state songs.
 Louisiana's official musical instrument, the diatonic accordion, commonly known as the "Cajun" accordion, was adopted in 1990.

 TOURISM